All Episodes

 Anyway, there's a couple things on the hashtag store.

-And this guy's theory, you you you think I'm a villain, and wait till you hear this guy's theory on this whole story of Bo KO Harum and the Nigerian government and and Obama and Hillary.
+And wait till you hear this guy's theory on this whole story of Boko Haram and the Nigerian government and Obama and Hillary.

-You know, the tech blogs are popularized and populated by young millennial types.
+You know, the tech blogs are popularized and populated by young millennial types, hipsters, want to be hipsters, think they're hipsters.

-And it's it's really kind of sad.
+And it's really kind of sad.

-It's it's uh great exercise in groupthink and propagandizing.
+It's great exercise in groupthink and propagandizing.

-Story says that the Antarctic Ice is Blake on the on the western side is breaking off, and this is gonna cause a four-foot level or rise in sea level in 100 years.
+And this is going to cause a four-foot level or rise in sea level in 100 years.

 And I'm not kidding.

-There is abject and almost my computer Monitor almost got wet with tears.
+There is abject thinking almost, my computer monitor almost got wet with tears as I'm reading about this.

 And yet there's another story from another news agency that talks about how Antarctic ice is greater and greater volume than it's ever been.